hackclub/winter/docs/examples/mechanical-keyboard.md

 ## Summary

-I am going to build a split keyboard
+I am going to build a split keyboard!

 ## Plan

-I will build this thing first, then this thing, then that thing.
+I'll be custom ordering a PCB from JLCPCB following the instructions listed [here](https://github.com/davidphilipbarr/Sweep/tree/main/Sweep%20v2.2) and everything else (listed below) just needs to be purchased.
+I'll be following this [build guide](https://www.youtube.com/watch?v=fBPu7AyDtkM) and already have access to a soldering station through a makerspace at my school!

 ## Budget